NordicPlayground/nrf51-ble-app-lbs/README.md

 nrf51-ble-app-lbs
 ==================

 This is the accompanying code for the application note nAN-36: "Creating Bluetooth Low Energy Applications Using nRF51822".
 It is an implemtation of a simple application that shows a custom service with two characteristics; one for a button and one for a LED.
-The button characteristic will send a notification on each toggle of a button, while the LED characteristic can be used to control an on-board LED.
+The button characteristic will send a notification with the button state when the button is pressed or released, while the LED characteristic can be used to control an on-board LED.

 Requirements
 ------------